grahamzibar/zui-framework/README.md

 Creating a View
 -------------
 The ZUI framework is driven by Views.
 A ZUI View is an object with various callback methods defined so that the ZUI framework can tell the View about what the View should respond to.
-How the View responds depends on how the callback method id defined.
+How the View responds depends on how the corresponding callback method is defined.

 The main callback methods of a View are:<br>
 ```active()```: This method is called when the View becomes active.
 There can only be one active View at any given time.<br>